-There are many community parks and trails in the North Vancouver region.
-Some of the more popular green space parks, trails and natural attractions include Capilano Suspension Bridge (Vancouver's oldest attraction), Capilano River Regional Park (Cleveland Dam), Lynn Canyon Park (Lynn Canyon Suspension Bridge), Grouse Mountain (Grouse Grind), Mount Seymour Provincial Park, Lower Seymour Conservation Reserve, Waterfront Park, Cates Park, Panorama Park and the Baden Powell Trail.
+A few of the more popular, some would say best, activity destinations located in and around North Vancouver, British Columbia includes the Capilano Suspension Bridge (Vancouver's oldest attraction), Capilano River Regional Park (Cleveland Dam), Lynn Canyon Park (Lynn Canyon Suspension Bridge), Grouse Mountain (Grouse Grind), Mount Seymour Provincial Park, Norvan Falls, Big Cedar and Kennedy Falls Trail, Lower Seymour Conservation Reserve, Waterfront Park, Maplewood Flats Conservation Area, Cates Park, Panorama Park and the Baden Powell Trail.